Online Betting in Michigan

 Sports Betting Apps in Michigan

-The legalized virtual sportsbooks made their first public appearances on January 2021.
+The Michigan sports betting constitution invited 15 virtual sportsbooks in total.
+However, as of now, there are only a total of 13 sports betting apps dedicated to mobile users in Michigan.
+The legalized virtual sportsbooks made their first public appearances in January of 2021.
 Many of these apps were present throughout the first month.
-However, other apps join the race soon after.
-This makes the apps total 15.
+However, other apps joined the race soon after.
+This makes the total number of apps 13 as of this writing.

 Concise Facts about Michigan Sports Betting History